jamessspanggg/learningresources/contents/javascript/Javascript-framework-React.md

 *Data binding* refers to the exchange of information between the application data and the UI.
 React provides *one-way* data binding.
 In applications that use one-way data binding, changes to the application data are automatically reflected in the UI.
 However, changes to the UI need to be manually propagated to the application data.

 In the above application, you can see that the UI is updated whenever a different name is entered in the textbox.
-These updates do not happen in a single step - the application data is first updated using the `handleChange()` method, and then the UI is updated to reflect these changes.
+These updates do not happen in a single step - an `onChange()` event is first fired, which updates the application data by calling the `handleChange()` method, the change in application data will then update the corresponding UI to reflect the changes.

 ## Why use React?